deavmi/river/README.md

     * Provides a streamable access to a `Socket`
     * Note, only works with `SocketType.STREAM`
 2. [PipeStream](https://river.dpldocs.info/river.impls.pipe.PipeStream.html)
-    * Prvodes a streamable access to a pipe pair of file descriptors
+    * Provides a streamable access to a pipe pair of file descriptors
     * Note, only supports POSIX-like systems to far

 ... see [the rest](https://river.dpldocs.info/river.impls.html);